cfalucho/calculator-app/README.md

 ## How can I improve?

-One way for me to improve is to fuilly understand the syntax and read the documentations over and over again.
-In addition, make edits and read different kind of APIs to further my knowledge when using the DOM.
-By increasing my knowledge of the fundamentals of the DOM, and how it works, can best improve my skills in JavaScript.
+One way for me to improve is to fully understand the syntax and to start writing code.
+Reading documentation and understanding the basic fundamentals are a great way to learn, but it also means that you have to put it into practice.
+By continuously writing code and making mistakes, I was able to get a better understanding of what I was doing wrong.

+I need to write more pseudo code to better understand what code needs to be mapped out.